Skiing in the Portes Du Soleil

 Are you staying with us in Morzine?
-Please see Morzine Lift Pass Prices 2017 and 2018.
+Please see Morzine Lift Pass Prices.

 Are you staying with us in Les Gets?
-Please see Les Gets Lift Pass Prices 2017 and 2018.
+Please see Les Gets Lift Pass Prices.

 The Portes Du Soleil often gets more snowfall than higher French resorts for a number of reasons, firstly our more northerly position in the Alps and secondly our proximity to Lake Geneva and Mont Blanc : the humidity off Lake Geneva coming into contact with the cold front surrounding Europe's largest mountain results in heavy snowfall.